yingyuGit/SQL-projects/README.md

 ORDER BY DATE_TRUNC('week', occurred_at)
 ```
 ![Visual Chart](./images/engagement_by_user_cohort.png)
-> Result: Old users are not engaging as much as new users.
+> Result: Existing users such as 10+ weeks or 9 weeks are not engaging as much as new users who just signed up.
 The engagement rate of old users need to be improved.